If you're thinking of taking up a new sport and want to try your hand at canoeing then our canals and rivers are the perfect places to start.

 A club can provide you with all the equipment you need and will be able to arrange lessons to help you gain the necessary skills.
 Whether you’re looking to meet new people, improve your fitness or learn new skills, your local club will be able to help.

-Go Canoeing starter sessions offer an excellent way to find out more about your local club.
-They are usually run by British Canoeing centres, are open to everybody and are a great way to get started or refresh your paddling skills.
+Go Paddling starter sessions offer an excellent way to find out more about your local club.
+They are open to everybody and are a great way to get started or refresh your paddling skills.

 The great thing about canoeing is that almost everyone can join in regardless of age, gender or level of fitness.

 Howard Blackman, head of participation at British Canoeing explains: “The beauty of the canoeing is that it has low impact on your joints and you can paddle with any fitness level and whatever your fitness level currently is, it will improve.
 The sport can be as gentle or demanding as you like.”